 NAPHL announces Apex Learning Peak Performers for September

 The North American Prospects Hockey League (NAPHL) announced its Apex Learning Virtual School Peak Performers for the month of September.
-The players were selected based upon their performance during the NAPHL regular season games played in September at the T1ER and FALL League events in Blaine, MN.
-The awards are given to players from NAPHL full-time T1ER and FALL League teams.
-Guest teams are not considered for the awards.
+The players were selected based upon their performance during the NAPHL regular season games played in September at the T1ER and FALL League events in Duluth and Blaine, MN.